Culture and Connection.

 Alyssa Iacobacci ‘22 shares why she competed in the LLS Students of the Year campaign, and how she can be a bright light for cancer patients everywhere.

 With more than 2,000 independent schools in the United States that vary in size and educational approach, you may want to explore this wider category as an education option for your child.
 Learn more about the difference between private and independent and what makes these schools stand out.

 Perkiomen School recently joined the WIDA International School Consortium, committed to developing inclusive programs that build on the assets of all learners while transforming the conversation about what multilingual students can do.

 At Perkiomen, "back to school" for 2020-2021 means also getting back to after-school activities, including athletics and arts.

 Keegan Ash, Perkiomen School's Assistant Director of College Counseling, shares how he found a college admissions connection in an unlikely place - a movie theatre!
 He explores the similarities between Disney's Frozen II and the College Admission process.

 Fostering independence is at the core of a boarding school education.
 Boarding school sets students up for success in college and in life.

-Our Director of Admissions & Financial Aid, Abby Parish Moser, would be delighted to meet with you via Zoom or a phone call to answer any questions you may have about Perkiomen School.
+Our Director of Admissions & Tuition Assistance, Abby Parish Moser, would be delighted to meet with you via Zoom or a phone call to answer any questions you may have about Perkiomen School.